Introduction

 Variables distribution

-As we can see in the previous chart, 87.38% of the patients have lung cancer, corresponding to 270 people.
+As depicted in the image, 87.4% of the patients have lung cancer, while approximately 12.6% do not.

 3. Neural network